Specifying Options for Custom Page Data

 What types of fields are available for custom data?

-The following type's are available:
+The following type

 View each field types' documentation on Mozilla Developer Network using the links above to see a full listing of potential options and their definitions.